Design Systems: Build versus Buy

 Build

-Building your design system from scratch can take a lot of time.
+Building your Design System from scratch can take a lot of time.
 If you're not under strict time constraints and want full control over the underlying output (HTML/CSS/JS), the "build" path is great.
 You'll have full control of the components and their APIs.
 By building these components from scratch, you'll also gain a better understanding of how semantic HTML works.

-From a high level, building your design system from scratch typically looks like:
+From a high level, building your Design System from scratch typically looks like:

 • Determine your design language (color palettes, typography, etc.)